Homykaze/Full-Stack-MERN-TS/README.md

 # Fullstack-Typescript-Project

-MongoDb, Express.js, and Node.js are wonderful tools in backend development, whereas React.js and Redux are amazing in frontend development.
+MongoDb, Express.js, and Node.js are the tools to be commonly used in backend development, whereas React.js and Redux are amazing in frontend development.
 This project demonstrates a MERN full stack project combining these powerful tools together used in TypeScript.
 This is my first full stack project and my first experience working with databases.<br>

 Frontend is incomplete, but functional: it is possible to register new users of the web service, login and logout using the designed interface with react/redux toolkit.